Broaden your expertise, elevate your performance and advance your career

 $995 Center Members and YNPNdc Members

-*Fee includes class sessions, breakfast and lunch, books, testing instruments and a personal journal.
+*Fee includes class sessions, books, testing instruments and a personal journal.

 Cancellation: Due to dynamics of the program, refunds will only be provided to individuals who cancel in writing five (5) business days prior to the date of the first session.